bbusemeyer/bbusemeyer.github.io/README.md

 You can fork and edit this repo to get a copy of this web site for yourself!
 That's what I did to [Ryan Levy](https://ryanlevy.github.io) (and of course the minimal-mistakes repo).

+Important: when editing things, don't double `site/`, because that is overwritten with each compilation.

 ### Getting Jekyll set up.

 Resources: